msignorini/TrendMicro-Lab/c1-eks/README.md

 ![rds_1](images/rds_1.png)

-Type `trendmicrodb` in the DB instance identifier field and choose a username and a password.
+Type `trendmicrodb` in the DB instance identifier field and choose an username and a password.

 ![rds_2](images/rds_2.png)

 Allocate storage up to 20 GiB and disable autoscaling.
-Then select the same VPC as EKS and add all the public subnets with the Node Group Security Group.
-Then click Create.
+Then select the VPC `eks-net-01-VPC` which is the same used for EKS, the `trendmicrodb-subgroup` DB Subnet group and `eks-cluster-sg-eks-01-xxxxxxxxxx` Security Group.
 Disable Performance Insights.

 ![rds_3](images/rds_3.png)

-Leave all the other options as default and click Create.
+Leave all the other options as default and click Create database.

 ## Trend Micro Smart Check
 From Trend Micro Cloud One Container Security select Scanners the click on `+ Add a scanner`.